ryanpassage/rpdc/content/post/lamb-meets-wolves.md

 draft = true
-summary = "Asking for security advice online can leave you feeling like you're that goat from Jurassic Pa" tags = [] title = "Lamb Meets Wolves"
+summary = "Asking for security advice online can leave you feeling like you're that goat from Jurassic Pa" tags = [] title = "Happy to Help"
 [header]
 caption = "What sharp teeth you have" image = "/uploads/2018/06/06/tyrannosaurusrex-01.jpg"